tfadeyi/midi-instruments/README.md

-# midi-instruments
+# Midi-instruments
-Small golang library containing interface and implementations of different midi instuments
+This is a small golang library used to interface with midi instruments.

+# Supported instruments
+* Akai LPK25